 Course Descriptions for Prerequisites

 Prerequisites courses taken at 4 year institutions (listed for science majors) are preferred.
+Prerequisites should be taken within the past 5 years; exceptions will be considered if higher level coursework has been successfully completed in these subjects within the past 5 years.
 Listed below are descriptions for appropriate courses that will satisfy prerequisite requirements.
 Some variability is likely amongst institutions.
 Some exceptions and substitutions can be made on an individual basis.The goal is to have a majority of these topics covered in each of the course.

 Biology 100 level course with lab: cell biology, cellular structure and function, energy metabolism, photosynthesis, membrane structure and function, DNA, RNA and proteins.
 Cellular division (mitososis & meiosis) and classical genetics.